-A hacksaw blade has a hole at each end that fits onto posts on the frame, and these posts can be set in four positions: up, down, left and right.
+A hacksaw blade has a hole at each end that fits onto pegs on the frame, and these pegs can be set in four positions: up, down, left and right.
 Also, the blade can be mounted on the posts with the tooth side in either direction, giving you a total of eight blade positions to choose from.

 Using a Hacksaw

 The key to success when using a hacksaw is to mount the blade so it is taut with in the frame, and to cut using slow, steady strokes.
-Americans are accustomed to saws that cut on the push stroke, but reversing the blade to cut on the pull stroke — like a fine Japanese woodworking saw — might give you a better result.
-Whatever the blade’s orientation, it’s essential that you cut slowly, no more than one stroke per second; metal on metal produces tremendous heat and can quickly ruin a blade.
-A drop of oil on the blade is a good idea to reduce friction and to keep the temperature down.
+Americans are accustomed to saws that cut on the push stroke, but reversing the blade to cut on the pull stroke—as is the case with fine Japanese woodworking saws—sometimes gives you a better result when using a hacksaw.
+Whatever the blade’s orientation, it’s essential that you cut slowly, no more than one stroke per second; metal-on-metal produces tremendous heat and can quickly ruin a blade.
+A drop of oil on the blade helps reduce friction and keeps the temperature down.
 Overheated blades can quickly become dull.

 - Choose the correct blade for the material being cut.